DLSU-CCAPDEV/2223T3-S18-G08/README.md

 2. Open Command Prompt inside the folder where the files are placed.
 3. Run "npm install" to initialize and install all necessary modules used in the project.
 4. Run "node add_data.js" to add data to the database.
 This will allow the user to login using certain accounts.
+Then, if needed, press "Ctrl + C".

 Format of User Logins Below:
 (email)